Last Updated: March 26, 2026

 Panda corys are an especially popular addition to Amazon River biotopes.
 As many species of tetra originate from these same waters, hobbyists love mixing massive schools of cory and tetra together in a densely planted aquarium.

-Though South American cichlids also come from these ecosystems, they are generally not good tank mates for panda catfish.
-Unfortunately, South American cichlids tend to be too aggressive and territorial for an inquisitive group of corys.
+Though South American cichlids also come from these ecosystems, they are not good tank mates for panda catfish.
+Unfortunately, South American cichlids are too aggressive and territorial for an inquisitive group of corys.

 Other hobbyists prefer to keep panda cats with betta fish (Betta splendens).
 This might seem like an unlikely pairing, but that’s because it is!
 This pairing of an aggressive betta with a school of active yet peaceful corys shouldn’t work, but it has been proven to be successful.
 That being said, not all betta fish are tolerant of such active tank mates so caution is definitely needed.